St. Thomas Aquinas High School (Florida): Admissions

 St. Thomas Aquinas accepts students from 105 feeder schools, 46 Catholic parishes, and three counties.
 An entrance exam is required for all incoming Freshmen.
 Prospective students must submit their first semester 8th grade report card and two letters of recommendation from their current school.
 Prospective transfer students must submit an application along with a copy of their current high school transcript and two academic letters of recommendation from current school officials.

 Faculty and curriculum

 The St. Thomas Aquinas faculty consists of three religious and 127 laypersons, with 74 teachers holding advanced degrees.
 The ratio of students to teaching faculty stands at 17 to 1.
 The faculty averages 20 years of teaching experience and 12 years of experience at the school.

-The school offers 195 different courses in 9 subjects: English, Mathematics, Physical Education, Science, Social Studies, Foreign Language, Fine Arts, Computer/Graphic Arts, and Theology.
-Students are grouped by ability with course offerings at Advance Placement, Honors and College-Preparatory levels.
+The school offers 195 different courses in nine subjects: English, mathematics, physical education, science, social studies, foreign language, fine arts, computer/graphic arts, and theology.
+Students are grouped by ability with course offerings at Advanced Placement, honors, and college-preparatory levels.